unbit/uwsgi-docs/Go.rst

        uwsgi_modifier1 11;
    }

-while your uWSGI config will be something like that
+while your uWSGI config will be something like this...

 .. code-block:: ini